GeokTeng/Projects/Hospitalisation_Cost_Project/README.md

 We can infer that patients older in age and patients with more symptoms tend to have higher hospital bill, likely due to greater medical care needed.
 ### Difference in hospitalisation cost among different Categorical classes
-Mann-Whiteney U test is used to find statitical signficant difference in hospitalisation bill between the classes.
+`Mann-Whiteney U test` is used to find statistical signficant difference in hospitalisation bill between the classes.
 If p<0.05, we reject null hypothesis, and infer that there is statistical significant difference in hospitalisation bill between the classes.

+**Showing Categorical features with `Mann-Whiteney U test` p<0.05**<br>
 ![](images/mann_whiteney.jpg)<br>
 ![](images/violin_plots_output.png)<br>
-- Significant different in hospital bill distribution found among different gender, race and residential status
+- Significant difference in hospital bill distribution found among different gender, race and residential status
     - More evidently, from the violinplot, patient who were `foreigner` appear to have higher hospital bill
-- Significant different in hospital bill distribution also found among patient with and without certain medical histories, pre-op medication and symptoms
+- Significant difference in hospital bill distribution also found among patient with and without certain medical histories, pre-op medication and symptoms
     - More evidently, from the violinplot, patient with `symptom_5` appear to have higher hospital bill